MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/workflows/index.rst

 .. warning::

-   Speech-to-text functionality is pretty basic, and the model architecture used in MFA is older GMM-HMM and NGram models, so using something like :xref:`coqui` or Kaldi's ``nnet`` functionality will likely yield better quality transcriptions.
+   Speech-to-text functionality is pretty basic, and the model architecture used in MFA is older GMM-HMM and NGram models, so using something like :xref:`speechbrain` or :xref:`whisperx` will likely yield better quality transcriptions.

 .. hint::